Korean Language Program

 Language Testing

-For full information, FAQs, and registration links please see the language testing information page
+For complete information, frequently asked questions (FAQs), and registration links, please refer to the language testing information page

-Placement Exam: Before enrolling in Korean language classes, students may be required to take a placement exam to determine their language proficiency level.
-These exams are held during the week before the start of each semester.
+Placement Exam: Prior to enrolling in Korean language classes, students may need to take a placement exam to assess their proficiency level.
+These exams are conducted during the week preceding the start of each semester.

-Proficiency Exam: The Korean Language program offers proficiency tests in Korean to allow students to satisfy their foreign language requirement in lieu of enrolling in classes.
-These tests are held during the week before the start of each semester.
+Proficiency Exam: The Korean Language program provides proficiency tests in Korean, allowing students to fulfill their foreign language requirement instead of enrolling in classes.
+These tests take place during the week preceding the start of each semester.

 KOR 101 - Elementary Korean I

-Beginning conversation, grammar, reading and writing in modern Korean.
+This course focuses on beginning conversation, grammar, reading, and writing in modern Korean.

 KOR 102 - Elementary Korean II

-Beginning conversation, grammar, reading and writing in modern Korean.
-Students who did not take a University of Arizona Korean class the previous semester must take a placement test.
+Continuing from Elementary Korean I, this course covers beginning conversation, grammar, reading, and writing in modern Korean.
+Students who did not take a University of Arizona Korean class in the previous semester must undergo a placement test.

 KOR 201 - Intermediate Korean I

-Intermediate conversation, grammar, reading and writing in modern Korean.
-Students who did not take a University of Arizona Korean class the previous semester must take a placement exam.
+In this course, students develop intermediate-level conversation, grammar, reading, and writing skills in modern Korean.
+Students who did not take a University of Arizona Korean class in the previous semester must take a placement exam.

 KOR 202 - Intermediate Korean II

-Intermediate conversation, grammar, reading and writing in modern Korean.
-Students who did not take a University of Arizona Korean class the previous semester must take a placement exam.
+Building on Intermediate Korean I, this course focuses on intermediate conversation, grammar, reading, and writing in modern Korean.
+Students who did not take a University of Arizona Korean class in the previous semester must take a placement exam.

-Intermediate conversation, grammar, reading and writing in modern Korean.
-Students who did not take a University of Arizona Korean class the previous semester must take a placement exam.
+This course emphasizes advanced-intermediate conversation, grammar, reading, and writing in modern Korean.
+Students who did not take a University of Arizona Korean class in the previous semester must take a placement exam.

-Intermediate conversation, grammar, reading and writing in modern Korean.
-Students who did not take a University of Arizona Korean class the previous semester must take a placement exam.
+Continuing from Advanced-Intermediate Korean I, this course further develops advanced-intermediate conversation, grammar, reading, and writing skills in modern Korean.
+Students who did not take a University of Arizona Korean class in the previous semester must take a placement exam.